 In conclusion – Can Chickens Eat Romaine Lettuce?

-The answer is yes, but do it in moderation.
-Chickens generally eat whatever you feed to them so you can offer them a different variety of lettuce you to feed.
+The answer is yes, chickens can eat romaine lettuce, but it should be done in moderation.
+Chickens generally eat whatever you feed them, so you can offer them a different variety of lettuce.
 Note that you should stray away from iceberg lettuce as it can cause diarrhea when consumed in large servings.

 Although lettuce and other leafy greens are generally safe for chickens to consume, they should always be done in moderation.
 Other foods other than feeds should take approximately ten percent of your flock’s diet.